-We have issued permits to five service providers allowing these companies to explore new ways of providing flexible, affordable and accessible mobility options to residents and visitors.
+We've updated our Traffic Bylaw and issued permites to five shared e-scooter companies to operate in Kelowna to explore new ways of providing flexible, affordable and accessible mobility options.
 These new options could help us achieve our mobility goals in the Kelowna On The Move Pedestrian and Bicycle Master Plan and the 2040 Transportation Master Plan, which is currently under development.

 We regulate small shared vehicles like bikes, e-scooters and e-mopeds to ensure they deliver on the following objectives: